 Where Do I Start?

 Hopefully the above has allowed you to answer questions such as “How do I file a tax return while living in one state and working in another?”
-If you have further questions, we would recommend that you browse through our documents and see if any of them are useful to you in this situation. happy Stress-free tax filing!
+If you have further questions, we would recommend that you browse through our documents and see if any of them are useful to you in this situation. be sure to also check out this guide on tax regulations and charitable donations.
+Happy stress-free tax filing!